narwassco/awesome-narok-vector-tiles/README.md

 This module uses [tippecanoe](https://github.com/mapbox/tippecanoe) for producing mbtiles and uses [mbutil](https://github.com/mapbox/mbutil) to convert `mbtiles`.
 However, Narok water's GIS computer is Windows 10 Pro, so it is not easy to run `tippecanoe`, I developed `Docker` to create Mapbox Vector Tile.

-## 4. Deploy Stylefiles to gh-pages
+## 4. Deploy Stylefiles and Sprite files to gh-pages
+### Create Stylefiles
-- [mapbox-stylefiles](https://github.com/narwassco/mapbox-stylefiles) : It manages our Mapbox Stylefiles.
+- [mapbox-stylefiles](https://github.com/narwassco/mapbox-stylefiles) : It manages our Mapbox Stylefiles and sprite files.
 Those Stylefiles will be published on gh-pages of this repository.

 When you edit your own stylefile, you may download it from Mapbox Studio, then you can delete unnecessary contents from the stylefile, and changed url of `vector tile` and `sprite file` on it.

+### Create Sprite files
+- [sprite-creator](https://github.com/watergis/sprite-creator) : This module will create sprite file from particular icons, and it was intergrated in [mapbox-stylefiles](https://github.com/narwassco/mapbox-stylefiles) repository.
+The module will generate sprite files under the same direcotory of stylefiles.

+    the following repositories manage our icons which are being used in our style files.
+  - [water-icons](https://github.com/narwassco/water-icons) : It includes our own customized icon for water assets.
+  - [mapbox-street-icons](https://github.com/narwassco/mapbox-street-icons) : It includes icons of Mapbox Street style and customized `water-icons`.
+  - [mapbox-satellite-icons](https://github.com/narwassco/mapbox-satellite-icons):It includes icons of Mapbox Satellite style and customized `water-icons`.

-After creating your own stylefiles, you can deploy them to gh-pages.
+After creating your own stylefiles and sprite files, you can deploy them to gh-pages.

 ## 5. Develop and Deploy Web Application
 - [mapbox-gl-js-client](https://github.com/narwassco/mapbox-gl-js-client) : It is an web application which is using [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).